groupdocs-editor/GroupDocs.Editor-Docs/java/getting-started/system-requirements.md

 url: editor/java/system-requirements
 title: System Requirements
 weight: 4
-description: "This article explains GroupDocs.Editor for Java system requirements."
+description: GroupDocs.Editor for Java does not require any external software or third party tool to be installed.
-keywords:
+keywords: GroupDocs.Editor for Java, Editor
 productName: GroupDocs.Editor for Java
 hideChildren: False
 toc: True